Mitsubishi Materials Corporation

 figure

-In addition, “Information Security Panels” are set up to establish, adopt, operate, monitor, review, maintain and improve our information security policy, and information security managers are assigned to the Group and group companies to operate and monitor them.
+In addition, “Information Security Panels” are set up to establish, adopt, operate, monitor, review, maintain and improve our information security policy, and information security managers are assigned to the Group and Group companies to operate and monitor them.

 Information Security Operations and Management Structure